unitedstates/congress-legislators/README.md

 * The Sunlight Labs Congress API (http://sunlightlabs.github.com/congress/).
 * The Library of Congress's THOMAS website (http://thomas.loc.gov).
 * C-SPAN's Congressional Chronicle (http://www.c-spanvideo.org/congress)

-The data is currently maintained both by hand and by some scripts in the `scripts` directory.

 ### Running the scripts